sinesy/GitBookLegacy/EE10-1--Log-and-analysis/service-monitoring/searching-for-logged-data.md

 * **elaboration state** - an elaboration can be started, ended correctly, ended/interrupted with errors

+The "**Show linked elaborations**" button allows to filter the grid content according to the elaborations related to the same original elaboration which went wrong: when a service under monitoring is set with a number of retries/wait time, it is possible to automate the re-start of the same elaboration \(in case of FATAL errors\).
+In such a scenario, this button shows only failed elaborations re-started multiple times.
+I**f the n-retry for that elaboration completes successfully, the last elaboration is marked as "completed" and all the previous ones \(included the original one\) are marked as successfully rielaborated \(with previous errors\).**

 When double clicking on a row in the result list, the corresponding detail window is prompted.

 ![](https://lh3.googleusercontent.com/0t4gQ2oIyu5RiPtqa-rpy7r0K56kQkLiIAr_3dLKc26pHuP563QM5CetxX_6mQtOp3T0Qy0qPL-g7MoxfF-6qebIfB0cw7ZrLdK-qFIxOJpabzFts878GIbrWJ2mJE4_lk2S9l4T)